janusle/InfluxDB_Grafana-ansible/README.md

 # InfluxDB_Grafana-ansible

-The ansible playbook for deploying InfluxDB + Grafana stack
+Ansible playbook for deploying InfluxDB + Grafana stack

 ## Usage:

 1. Create a var file to define all variables the playbook needs.
-A sample one is under group_vars directory
+A sample one is under group_vars directory.

 2. Create an inventory file in the environments.
-A sample is under environments directory
+A sample is under environments directory.

 3. Deploy